bonitasoft/bonita-continuous-delivery-doc/md/livingapp_buid_and_deploy.md

 TODO: lien vers cette page dans celle du deployer et du builder

 # Build and deploy a Bonita living application

 Bonita Continuous Delivery allows you to easily build and deploy a Bonita Living Applications on a running Bonita platform.
-It uses the [Bonita living application Builder](livingapp_build.md) and the [Bonita living application Deployer](livingapp_deploy.md).
+It uses the [Bonita Living Application Builder](livingapp_build.md) and the [Bonita Living Application Deployer](livingapp_deploy.md).

+In the following, we present best pratices and various uses cases to let you easily build and deploy your Bonita Living Application repository.

+All examples assume that
+  * you have clone the demo [Bonita Vacation Management example repository](https://github.com/bonitasoft/bonita-vacation-management-example)
+GitHub repository as described in the [Bonita Living Application Builder](livingapp_build.md) documentation
+  * you have already defined a scenario file called `build_and_deploy.yml` stored in the BCD `scenarios` folder
+  * you already have a Bonita stack up and running, defined by the `build_and_deploy.yml` scenario file

 ##   Best practices about repositories